Steaming To Monemvasia

 Andrea and I were

-then able to drive back to the village
+then able to drive back to our village

 and except to take a couple pictures